nawabahmadreshi/documentation/pages/third-party-integrations/sailthru.md

 Once you’ve completed the one time setup steps, it’s time to send your first email.

-Branch’s script will convert your web URLs to deep links.
-Simply identify the links you want to deep link with Branch and your Branch Account Manager will help you get set up.
+Sailthru allows you to automatically populate emails with content via Zephyr.
+This means that you can create a template once, then have all subsequent emails automatically configured to convert normal web URLs into deep links.

-You will need add a little bit of code in two places:
+The Sailthru integration requires you to add code in two places:

 1. At the top of an email template
 1. Immediately before a hyperlink

 ### Prepare your template

-At the top of each email template, you should specify branch_base_url and branch_hash_secret, both of which are provided by the Branch account manager.
+At the top of each email template, you should simply copy and paste the following snippet.
+It specifies two variables that are used to automatically contruct deep links, `branch_base_url` and `branch_hash_secret`.
+This snippet will be provided by your Branch Account Manager.

 Copy the below snippet and paste it above the `<head>` tag: